Dimensionality

 Array<int,AMREX_SPACEDIM> const& is_per) noexcept;

 Here the constructors take a cell-centered Box specifying the indexing space domain, a RealBox specifying the physical domain, an int specifying coordinate system type, and an int pointer or array specifying periodicity.
 If a RealBox is not given in the first constructor, AMReX will construct one based on ParmParse parameters, geometry.prob_lo / geometry.prob_hi / geometry.prob_extent, where each of the parameter is an array of AMREX_SPACEDIM real numbers.
-See the section on Problem Definition for more details about how to specify these.
+See the section on Geometry for more details about how to specify these.

 The argument for coordinate system is an integer type with valid values being 0 (Cartesian), or 1 (cylindrical), or 2 (spherical).
 If it is invalid as in the case of the default argument value of the first constructor, AMReX will query the ParmParse database for geometry.coord_sys and use it if one is found.
 If it cannot find the parameter, the coordinate system is set to 0 (i.e., Cartesian coordinates).